-By choosing to learn Spanish, you’ve opened up a whole new universe of possibilities.
+Did you know that by choosing to learn Spanish, you’ve opened up a whole new universe of possibilities?

-Spanish is one of the easiest languages to learn.
-It’s also one of the top-ranked languages to learn.
-And to make this a trifecta, it’s the third most spoken language on this planet (and it’s probably also the third most spoken form of communication in this galaxy, as far as we know).
-And if you only go by native speakers, it’s the number two language on Earth!
+Spanish is one of the easiest languages, as well as one of the top-ranked languages, to learn.
+And to make this a trifecta, it’s the third most spoken language on this planet.

 3, 2, 1, Learn!
 How to Start Learning Spanish Today

 This first section is all about getting things organized.
 Like with any undertaking, if you take a haphazard approach to language learning, you’re just setting yourself up for confusion and potentially even failure.

 We’ll start by looking at a few practical matters, including how your personal learning style can affect the way you learn Spanish.

 You probably can’t remember it—and I know I certainly can’t!—but when you learned to speak your native language, it didn’t come as naturally as we all assume.
 If you just observe children learning their native language, you’ll notice all kinds of weird grammar and vocabulary shenanigans going on.
 And let’s face it: even when we’re adults, we all still stumble in our own language sometimes.